ThomasF85/art-gallery-next-13-solution/README.md

-# Art Gallery Next.js 13 Challenge
+# Art Gallery Next.js 13 Challenge & Solutions

-Here you find a static Art Gallery App.
-Your job is to add interactivity:
+You find example solutions in the branches:

+- _feature/local-state_
+- _feature/context_
+- _feature/zustand_

+## Challenge

 - Fetch real data from the API instead of using the hard coded data.
 You can use the function provided in [/lib/fetchArtPieces.js](./lib/fetchArtPieces.js)
+- Make sure the statically generated pages using the fetched data will be revalidated after 5 minutes
 - Make the favorite buttons work, so that users can mark / unmark art pieces as favorites.
 Use localStorage to persist which pieces are favorites.
 - Make the favorite page only show the favorite pieces.
 - Make the details page show the details of the correct art piece.
 - Make the comment form work and persist comments in localStorage.
 - Make sure the details page gets statically generated at build time for all art pieces.
-- Make the spotlight page show a random art pieces every time the user navigates to the page.
+- Make the spotlight page show a random art pieces every time the user visits the website or reloads the browser.
+  - Implement choosing a random piece on the server (make sure it works in production builds)

 ## Recipe: local state